-In this sport, the dog takes the lead -- it's his nose that does the work, after all.
+In this sport, the dog takes the lead.
+It's his nose that does the work, after all.
 Both dog and handler must learn to read and respond to the subtleties of each other's body language, and dogs must learn to overcome distractions, handler interference and individual fears, such as shiny floors or tight corners.

 It's essential to reward the dog for finds.
 That's where treats -- or a favorite toy -- come in.
 Dogs start by finding an open box on the floor filled with treats.
 They get to eat the treats out of the box, plus they get more treats and praise when they find the container.
 Even if he needs a little help, the dog is always rewarded for finding a scent.

 Gradually, scent is paired with the treats in the box.
-As the dog progresses, he's eventually searching for scent alone, but he is always rewarded with treats or a favorite toy and praise when he makes a find.
+As the dog progresses, he's eventually searching for scent alone, but he always gets rewarded with treats or a favorite toy and praise when he makes a find.
 That's a big ego boost for any dog, but it especially benefits dogs with little confidence.
 It's not unusual to see shy or timid dogs become excited about searches after just a couple of classes.

 Got a dog who barks or snarls at his fellow canines?
 That's not a problem in nose work.
 Each dog works individually while the others are out of sight in a car or crate.
 They might see each other in passing, but class members learn quickly which dogs need more space and then work together to accommodate their needs.
-Even after the dog learns the basics, many people continue to go to class for practice and camaraderie.
+Even after the dog learns the basics, most people continue to go to class for practice and camaraderie.

 Diarrhea in cats has

 Q: Why does my cat get diarrhea, and what should I do about it?
 Is it serious? -- via email